-Look for well-built toys from brands like Outward Hound and Mad Scientist – these are well-trusted companies who build interactive dog toy systems which are safe to use and built to last.
+Look for well-built puzzle toys from brands like Outward Hound and Mad Scientist – these are well-trusted companies who build interactive dog toy systems which are safe to use and built to last.

-There are some superb interactive toys available from brands such as Outward Hound, but I think the above picks show off the best that the interactive toy scene has to offer right now.
+There are some superb interactive puzzle toys available from brands such as Outward Hound, but I think the above picks show off the best that the interactive toy scene has to offer right now.